 The Birth Charter has been developed in consultation with our service users and with guidance from the Royal College of Midwives and UNICEF UK Baby Friendly Initiative.
-It is intended to help inform the government’s review of the treatment of these vulnerable women and their babies, and to improve current practice across the Prison Service, on aspects ranging from antenatal care and birth partners to breastfeeding, family visits and counselling.
-Alongside the Birth Charter, Birth Companions is calling on the government to create a much-needed Prison Service Order to help the Prison Service provide consistent, humane care.
+It is intended to help inform both policy and practice relating to the care and treatment of these vulnerable women and their babies, covering a range of issues from antenatal care and birth partners to breastfeeding, family visits and counselling.

 Naomi Delap, Director of Birth Companions, says: “Many pregnant women and new mothers in prison are incredibly vulnerable, yet despite several pieces of national and international legislation protecting their health and well-being, many do not get the care and support to which they are entitled.
 We have focused attention on the elements that have the biggest practical impact to ensure these women get the support they need, and are able to give their children the best possible start in life.”